duniter/duniter/doc/Protocol.md

 udTime0     | Time of first UD.
 udReevalTime0 | Time of first reevaluation of the UD. sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
+Must be positive or zero. msPeriod    | Minimum delay between 2 memberships of a same issuer, in seconds.
 Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigWindow   | Maximum delay a certification can wait before being expired for non-writing. sigValidity | Maximum age of an active signature (in seconds)